Skip to main content

 How it works

-Five phases from audit to governance — each producing a concrete artifact, not a slide deck.
+Five phases, each producing a concrete artifact the team can operate from — not a slide deck.

 2. 2DesignDesign an integration for the specific workflow: model selection per step, cost projections, fallback behavior, human checkpoints.